shema1/Foundation-page/README.md

-# Foundation_page
+# foundation-page
-This is landing page layout -Foundation
+This is landing page layout - Foundation
 Supports desktop, tablet and mobile versions

 # Preview: